Skip to Content

 STAFF ROUND UP SCHEDULE 2025

-For planning, the Staff Round Up Summer schedule will begin from Monday 7 July.
-Summer editions will issue fortnightly as follows:
+The Staff Round Up Summer schedule begins today, Monday 7 July.
+Three further Summer editions will issue fortnightly as follows:

 • Monday 21 July